Melissa Mia Hall, 1954-2011

 “One uninsured person now dies every 12 minutes.”

-By all accounts, Melissa was unable to afford health insurance despite being a prolific and hard-working self-employed writer.
-According to Peter Cannon, her Publishers Weekly editor, she wrote hundreds of book reviews for PW, in all different genres.
+By all accounts, Melissa was unable to afford health insurance despite being a prolific and full-time self-employed writer.
+According to Peter Cannon, her Publishers Weekly editor, she’d written hundreds of book reviews for PW, in all different genres.
 He wrote in Melissa’s eulogy:

 Her friend Sarah Strohmeyer reminds us that Melissa had a career she loved.
 She owned a home.
 She paid her taxes.
 But as senior economist Dr. Heather Boushey, author of Hardships in America: The Real Story of Working Families, explains:

-When Melissa did see a doctor last spring after a serious fall in a parking lot, the unexpected medical bills wiped her out financially, according to her friend Carolyn Jewel:
+When Melissa did see a doctor last spring after a bad fall in a parking lot, the unexpected medical bills wiped her out financially, according to her friend Carolyn Jewel:

 “She’d injured both ankles and had to borrow crutches from a friend to get around.
-The ankles never healed properly, and there was some speculation that she had hairline fractures.
-This year, the day after her birthday, she attended my wedding with the aid of a cane.”
+The ankles never healed properly.”

 There are so many tragic aspects of Melissa’s story.
-First, of course, is the issue of people living in the wealthiest and most powerful nation on earth who simply cannot afford to get sick because they do not have health insurance.
+First, of course, is the issue of people living in the wealthiest and most powerful nation on earth who simply cannot afford to get sick because they do not have health insurance, or if their insurance co-pay costs are unaffordable.

-Also, the news of Melissa’s death ironically coincides with the media launch this week of a major government heart attack awareness campaign aimed at women, called Make The Call – Don’t Miss A Beat.
-This new campaign encourages us to learn the seven most common heart attack symptoms in women (which include the chest and back pains that Melissa described to her friends, but passed off as just a pulled muscle from trying to lift Daisy).
+The news of Melissa’s death ironically coincides with the media launch this week of a major government heart attack awareness campaign aimed at women, called Make The Call – Don’t Miss A Beat.
+This new campaign encourages us to learn the seven most common heart attack symptoms in women (which include the chest and back pains that Melissa described to her friends, but passed off as just a pulled muscle from trying to lift her dog).

-Several writers this week have also commented on the ironic timing of the announcement of Melissa’s tragic death coming during the same week as the Barbara Walters Special: A Matter of Life and Death on Friday, February 4, 2011 on ABC television.
-Walters, a recent open heart surgery patient herself, interviewed President Bill Clinton, David Letterman, Robin Williams, and other (rich, white, male) celebrities – each of whom you can rest assured is well protected by expensive and extensive health care coverage, a peace of mind that Melissa Mia Hall and millions of American working people like her have never had.
+Several writers this week have also commented on the ironic timing of the announcement of Melissa’s tragic death coming during the same week as the Barbara Walters Special: A Matter of Life and Death on ABC television.
+Walters, a recent open heart surgery patient herself, interviewed Bill Clinton, David Letterman, Robin Williams, and other (rich, white, male) celebrities – each of whom you can rest assured is well protected by expensive and extensive health care coverage, a peace of mind that Melissa Mia Hall and millions of American working people like her have never had.

-The last piece that Melissa Mia Hall published before she died was this guest column called What Makes A Book Memorable: One Book Critic’s Perspective.
-Her memorial service was held on Saturday, February 12th at St John’s Episcopal in Fort Worth, Texas.
+Melissa Mia Hall’s memorial service was held on February 12th at St. John’s Episcopal in Fort Worth, Texas.

 © Carolyn Thomas – www.myheartsisters.org